Merge, Test & Commit#

 The UKCA rose-stem contains minimal tests at the moment, but should be run to confirm the style checker passes.

 UKCA testing should also be carried out using the UM rose stem.
-Check out the UM trunk, and then run
+See Linked PRs page for advice on how to set this up.

 LFRic Apps rose-stem contains tests spanning all the applications included in the repository.
 At the very least run the developer group which gives a basic level of tests spanning everything.
 The full set of tests may be warranted for any application that has had more complex changes.